Chinatown Char Siu Ribs or Pork Taste Great Cooked Indoors or Out

 2) Marinate the meat for at least 1 hour in a metal bowl or zipper bags.
 Overnight is better.
 Discard the used marinade.
 It is contaminated with meat juice.
 Don't marinate in a plastic bowl.
 The coloring might stain it.

 3) As much as I am a fan of outdoor cooking, this meat also tastes great cooked in an indoor oven.
-Either way, heat your grill or oven to about 225°F. If you are grilling, set up in a 2-Zone or Indirect system.
+Either way, heat your grill or oven to about 225°F. If you are grilling, set up in a 2-zone or Indirect system.
 Make sure the meat is not directly over the flame on a grill.
 If necessary, put a pan of water with a rack on top of it under the meat.
 Indoors, this is important or drippings will burn in the pan.
-Roast ribs for about 3 hours, loin strips for about 1 1/2 hours.
-Garnish with sesame seeds or chopped chives or chopped green onions.
+Roast ribs for about 3 hours without wood (I think it it cleaner and brighter sans lumber), loin strips for about 1 1/2 hours.